aohibbard/teamshare-react/README.md

 TeamShare is an app built using a Rails API back end.
 It communicates with the front end, built with React.

-React Native is a framework for cross-platform mobile app development for iOS and Android.

 ## Overview

 TeamShare is just what you need to keep track of your work on any project with a partner or a team.
 Create an account (or log in to an existing account) in order to track projects you're working on in collaboration with your team.